This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GrillGatingHero #GrillGating

 Food?
 Check.
 Drinks?
 Check.
 Tools and supplies?
 Check!

-This Dr Pepper barbecue sauce would definitely score a touchdown!
+This Dr Pepper bbq sauce would definitely score a touchdown!
 And it's so easy to make.
 Combine tomato sauce, apple cider vinegar, brown sugar, garlic powder, Worcestershire sauce, liquid smoke and salt into a saucepan over medium heat.

 Then pour in a 12 ounce can of Dr Pepper.